hrushikeshspatil98/Automation-/README.md

   if- else if- else,
   pass stmt
 4) looping:
-  for and while loop
+  for and while loop,
-  break
+  break,
   continue
 5) functions
   function and function in function